openframeworks/ofBook/16_memory/chapter.md

 }
 ```

-As you can see, once it's created it's syntax is the same as a raw pointer, we can use the `*` operator to dereference it and access or modiify it's value, if we are working with objects like:
+As you can see, once it's created it's syntax is the same as a raw pointer.
+We can use the `*` operator to dereference it, access or modify it's value.
+If we are working with objects like:

 ```cpp
 void ofApp::setup(){